sendgrid/docs/source/User_Guide/EASE.md

 * Call all events by an email from the API with additional storage purchase.

 {% info %}
 SendGrid stores two days of Email Activity data for free.
-To increase your storage capability, you may purchase more storage (pricing coming soon!).
+To increase your storage capability, you may purchase more storage [here](https://app.sendgrid.com/settings/billing).
 {% endinfo %}

 {% anchor H2 %}